awslabs/generative-ai-cdk-constructs/src/patterns/gen-ai/aws-langchain-common-layer/README.md

 ## Overview

-This construct provides two AWS Lambda layers:
-- one dependency layer which contains needed python pip packages to build generative AI applications based on the [LangChain](https://python.langchain.com/docs/get_started/introduction) client.
+This construct provides an AWS Lambda layer which contains needed python pip packages to build generative AI applications based on the [LangChain](https://python.langchain.com/docs/get_started/introduction) client.
 The list of libraries installed and their version is available [here](../../../../layers/langchain-common-deps/requirements.txt)
-- one Python code layer which contains helper functions to accelerate development of generative AI applications on AWS based on the [LangChain](https://python.langchain.com/docs/get_started/introduction) client.

-This construct has a dependency on [Powertools for AWS Lambda (Python)](https://github.com/aws-powertools/powertools-lambda-python).

 Here is a minimal deployable pattern definition: